New! Buy your BART SFO Ticket Voucher in advance!

 - BART Schedule

 The BART station at SFO is located in the International Terminal.
 It's a short walk from United Airlines in Terminal 3 and a slightly longer walk from Terminal 1.
-You can also take the free AirTrain from both terminals directly to the BART station.
-Just follow the signs to AirTrain and board the Red Line train.
-When you arrive, take the escalator down to the departures level and walk straight ahead to the BART station.
+You can also take the free AirTrain from all terminals directly to the BART station.
+Just follow the signs to AirTrain and board the Red Line train to the BART station and purchase your BART ticket.
+If you have prepurchased your ticket online take the Blueline train to the International Terminal - G stop, exit the AirTrain there, walk to the right and take the escalator down to the Information/BART Voucher Desk, next to the escalator.
+Exchange your ticket voucher for a BART ticket at the desk and proceed to the BART station to catch the train to your destination.
 Terminals 1, 2 & 3 are approximately a one to three-minute AirTrain ride to the BART station.

 International passengers should turn right when leaving customs, walk to the escalator and go up to the departures level.
 Walk straight ahead and turn left at the art exhibit and you’ll see the station entrance.